The Basics, the Briefs and the Benefits of Automation in Retail

 Digital signage content is meant to build an affinity with your shoppers that sparks some kind of business outcome.
 Jonathan Brawn from Brawn Consulting sums up the digital signage challenge perfectly when he says “In pro AV, the technology drives the experience…but with digital signage, the experience drives the technology”.
 Right.
 No one looking at an in-store digital sign cares about the technology; they only care about what’s on it.

 - They are changing the way customers order food.
-Sales data shows that restaurants who replace their traditional printed menus with dynamic digital versions see a significant increase in order sizes and receipt totals.
+Sales data shows that restaurants that replace their traditional printed menus with dynamic digital menu boards see a significant increase in order sizes and receipt totals.

-- Digital menu boards help increase profitability and generate a positive impact to your business’ bottom line.
+- Digital menu boards help increase profitability and generate a positive impact on your business’s bottom line.

 Planning in-store content with CX (Customer Experience) in mind

 To be effective, in-store digital content must be targeted and have a meaningful context for the intended viewer.
 We’ll break this down further in a minute, but suffice it to say that this only happens if each ‘spot’ has a clear, formulated strategy to follow.
 If using dynamic messages, it becomes even more important because each one will have multiple versions, all of which need to be ‘tagged’ to what attributes they belong to–like gender, time of day, store type, etc., along with other ‘if/then’ scenarios tied to the weather, inventory, wait times and other situational events.